ABCO2/CHE2410-Project-2/README.md

 ## 3) Parameter and data fitting

 By carefully adjusting parameters such as the flow rate and volume, the data was effectively fitted.
 The paper acknowledges potential variations and time delays due to heat loss and the experimental setup.
+Puigjaner et al. (2002).

 ![image](https://github.com/ABCO2/CHE2410-Project-2/assets/144171865/ec069336-1a9f-4974-98c9-af653922cee6)

 ![image](https://github.com/ABCO2/CHE2410-Project-2/assets/144171865/f3c4fbd0-d52f-435e-ba78-ecd050335081)

 ## 4) Bifurcation analysis